RaveendraHolla/citrix-multicluster-canary-operator/README.md

 This will build a canary operator on top of Citrix multicluster GSLB based CRDs which help divert traffic from one Cluster to another.

 ## Description
-This is a python operator which leverages on cloud native Citrix multi-cluster ingress solutions to create a canary strategy for migrating app traffic from one cluster to other.
+This is a python based operator which leverages on cloud native Citrix multi-cluster ingress solutions to create a canary strategy for migrating app traffic from one cluster to other.
+Let us call cluster from which we need to phase-out an app as 'Source cluster' and the cluster to which we need to phase-in that app as the 'destination cluster'.
+High level idea is like this:
+- Operator will be installed in 'teller' mode in the destination-cluster.
+It will be waiting for canary CRDs.
+- Operator will be deployed in 'listener' mode in all remaining clusters.
+This will listen for any GTP (Global Traffic Policy CRD) changes in the destination cluster and apply the same in the local cluster.
+- Now, apply Canary CRD object on the destination cluster.
+Canary operator will read this, modify the GTP by changing the proportions of traffic distribution.
+It waits for certain amount of time.
+It verifies counters from Citrix ADC to confirm that, lb vserver representing the app in the destination cluster is healthy and does not have any errors.
+- If there are no errors, then, it will continue to increase traffic percentage for destination cluster and reduce it from source cluster.
+If Health goes below given threshold, it will rollback and retain the original GTP definition.

 ## What are Canary deployments?